 A bastard may inherit if the father has no other trueborn children nor any other direct heirs to follow him.
 For example, in 299 AC, following the deaths of Lord Halys Hornwood and his trueborn son, Daryn, Halys's natural son Larence Snow is considered as a potential heir by House Hornwoods overlords, House Stark.
 However, in order to inherit or be installed as an heir, the bastard-born child will first have to be legitimized by a royal decree.

 It is unclear whether a legitimized bastard would be placed in the succession according to birth order, or would be placed at the end, after the trueborn children.

 Coat of Arms

 Bastards do not have the right to use the arms of the highborn families from which they descend.
 Recognized bastards who take arms (noble born, knighted, etc.) often, but not always, take the coat of arms of their fathers with the colors reversed.
 A bend sinister is sometimes added, as exemplified by Ser Walder Rivers's sigil.
-A bastard that wants to emphasize his filiation and minimize his own bastardy may decide to use the same sigil as his father, as did Glendon Flowers, perhaps illegally.
-Other bastards might chose to combine multiple sigils, as Aegor Rivers did.
+A bastard that wants to emphasize his affiliation and minimize his own bastardy may decide to use the same sigil as his father, as did Glendon Flowers, perhaps illegally.
+Other bastards might choose to combine multiple sigils, as Aegor Rivers did.